ENCODE-DCC/pyencoded-tools/README.md

 To get a single field use the field argument:

         ./ENCODE_get_fields.py --field status
+        ./ENCODE_get_fields.py --field status,target.title
-where field is a string containing the field name
+where field is a string containing the field name or a comma separated list of fieldnames, this can be combined with the embedded values

 To get embedded field values (such as target name from an experiment):